-• In an awake children, (e.g. not sedated / intubated) insertion of a naso-jejunal tube) may require more time and risk associated with this AGP In critically ill children does routine Gastric Residual Volume (GRV) to guide enteral feeding impact on outcomes?
-Routine measurement of GRV in critically ill children is not recommended Routine measurement of GRV is not recommended (6, 7).
-COVID-19 has been found in gastric and intestinal epithelial cells (10) and as such additional care should be taken to ensure health care professional safety by wearing personal protective equipment If GRV is measured, caution should be used avoiding contact with the aspirate to avoid HCP contamination The use of closed draining systems are recommended if feeding is not possible In critically ill children, when should Parenteral Nutrition (PN) be started?
-Withholding PN for up to one week can be considered in critically ill term neonates and children, independent of nutritional status, while providing micronutrients (26) ESPGHAN/ESPEN recommendations on (21) routine biochemistry should be completed prior to commencement including triglyceride levels (which may be high as a result of severe inflammatory response) and monitored throughout PICU stay (7) In critically ill children, does pharmaconutrition (glutamine, lipids and/or micronutrients) impact on clinical outcomes?
-There is insufficient evidence to recommend the use of pharmaconutrition in critically ill children As this is such a novel infection, there may be negative unintended consequences particularly if supraphysiological doses of micronutrients are given (27) There is no evidence to support the use of supplemental glutamine, which in severe sepsis may promote the release of inflammatory mediators (28) In-vitro models of zinc supplementation have been shown to have antiviral activity through inhibition of SARS-CoV RNA polymerase, as well as down regulation of inflammatory pathways.
-However, there is no currently no evidence to support zinc supplementation in children with COVID-19 (29)
+Table 2 (continued) Question Recommendation for critically ill children [7] COVID-19 adapted recommendations health care professional safety by wearing personal protective equipment If GRV is measured, caution should be used avoiding contact with the aspirate to avoid HCP contamination The use of closed draining systems are recommended if feeding is not possible In critically ill children, when should Parenteral Nutrition (PN) be started?
+Withholding PN for up to one week can be considered in critically ill term neonates and children, independent of nutritional status, while providing micronutrients [24] ESPGHAN/ESPEN recommendations on [18] routine biochemistry should be completed prior to commencement including triglyceride levels (which may be high as a result of severe inflammatory response) and monitored throughout PICU stay [19] In critically ill children, does pharmaconutrition (glutamine, lipids and/or micronutrients) impact on clinical outcomes? • There is insufficient evidence to recommend the use of pharmaconutrition in critically ill children As this is such a novel infection, there may be negative unintended consequences particularly if supra-physiological doses of micronutrients are given [26] There is no evidence to support the use of supplemental glutamine, which in severe sepsis may promote the release of inflammatory mediators [27] In-vitro models of zinc supplementation have been shown to have antiviral activity through inhibition of SARS-CoV RNA polymerase, as well as down regulation of inflammatory pathways.
+However, there is no currently no evidence to support zinc supplementation, during the acute phase, in children with COVID-19 [17]